insilichem/tangram/docs/install.rst

 Using the conda meta-package
 ============================

-Instead of using the Bash installer, you can use conda (if you are already using it) to create a new environment with the ``tangram`` metapackage, which will handle all the dependencies:
+Instead of using the Bash installer, you can use conda (if you are already using it) to create a new environment with the ``tangram`` metapackage, which will handle all the dependencies.
+While in alpha, both ``insilichem`` channels are needed (the main one and also the `dev` label):

 ::

-    conda create -n tangram -c insilichem -c conda-forge -c omnia -c rdkit tangram
+    conda create -n tangram -c insilichem/label/dev -c insilichem -c conda-forge -c omnia -c rdkit tangram

 Updating extensions
 ===================